 To set the default email program on a Mac using macOS:

-Using the keyboard: Press Command Space to bring up Spotlight, start typing mail and select Mail (Application).
+Here’s how: Press Command Space to bring up Spotlight, for example, start typing

 Missing email app: If the program you want to use for email is not in the list, you can choose Select…, find and double-click the program to add it to the list.